joshuamhtsang/mini_essays/2024-05-14_iproute2-bridges/iproute2_bridges.md

 # The difference between `ip link show` and `ip addr show`:

-It is instructuve to explore the differences between these two commands, and in so doing reveal something of the natural differences between layer 2 and layer 3 protocols.
+It is instructive to explore the differences between these two commands, and in so doing reveal something of the
+differences between layer 2 and layer 3 protocols.

 ```